jhower786/imathas_web_guide/index.md

           <img class="livepollimg" src="./img/Writing Questions pic 1.png" alt="sample picture" > <br>
           <li> At the top click on "Select Libraries": </li>
           <img class="livepollimg" src="./img/Screen Shot 2020-05-29 at 2.30.27 AM.png" alt="sample picture" > <br>
-          <li> Check the box for "General Templates" and click "Use Libraries" </li>
+          <li> Check the box for "General Templates" and click "Use Libraries": </li>
           <img class="livepollimg" src="./img/Writing Questions pic 3.png" alt="sample picture" > <br>
           <li> Click on "Search" while leaving the search box empty.
 You will then see a list of questions that you can use as templates including: <br> </li>
           A) Multiple Choice with four or five alternatives